 ▾

-The lower the percentage you take out, the longer your money lasts — but you'll need a bigger savings target.
+The lower the %, the longer your money lasts — but you need a bigger savings target.

-We recommend 3.5% for India because inflation here is higher than in the West, and you may need savings to last 40–50 years.
+We recommend 3.5% for India because inflation is higher and retirement may last 40–50 years.

 4%/year